corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/integration-tests.md

 You can debug Integration tests from the IDE.
 However, often it is useful to debug the node, too.
 The node runs on a remote process in a Docker container, and _not_ in the same process as the test, so you need to attach a remote debugger to any node you would like to debug.

-For more information on how to debug a node in the Corda 5 development network, see [Debugging CorDapps](../debugging-cordapps).
+For more information on how to debug a node in the Corda 5 development network, see [Debugging CorDapps](debugging-cordapps.md).

 ## Removal of the mock network feature in Corda 5

-The `MockNetwork` functionality (in-memory testing) has been removed and replaced with [testing capabilities in the Corda CLI](XXX).
+The `MockNetwork` functionality (in-memory testing) has been removed and replaced with [testing capabilities in the Corda CLI](../corda-cli/commands.md).
 This update dramatically speeds up node start times and reduces memory requirements.
-- For [unit testing](XXX), you can use the `corda-dev-network-lib` library with the unit testing framework of your choice.
+- For [unit testing](flow-unit-testing.md), you can use the `corda-dev-network-lib` library with the unit testing framework of your choice.
-- For [integration testing](../running-integration-tests/), you can [deploy a network](XXX) with Docker or Kubernetes, locally or in a remote environment.
+- For [integration testing](#running-integration-tests.md), you can [deploy a network](../getting-started/setup-network.md) with Docker, locally or in a remote environment.

 Classes related to `MockNetwork` have been removed: